 As for EAL Index funding, a campus is required to reach a threshold of EAL Funding (EAL Index funding + EAL for refugee funding) before EAL for refugee funding will apply.
 Thresholds are applied separately to primary and secondary students for Primary/Secondary combined campuses.

 Funding for English language schools and centres

-Funding for English language schools and centres is based on target enrolments established by the Learning, Teaching and Pathways Division in consultation with regions and schools and centres.
+Funding for English language schools and centres is based on target enrolments established by the Statewide Programs and Tech Schools Division in consultation with regions, schools and centres.
 Classes are funded at a student to teacher ratio of 13:1.

 English language schools receive a per target enrolment rate and a base to provide both safety net and support.
 Both allocations are multiples of the rates that apply in standard settings.

-English language centres are campuses of a primary or secondary school and the Virtual EAL New Arrivals Program Base support is provided by the primary or secondary school and the centre receives a per target enrolment rate.
+English language centres are campuses of a primary or secondary school.
+Base support is provided by the primary or secondary school and the centre receives a per target enrolment rate.
+The Virtual New Arrivals Program receives a per target enrolment rate.